 1. Boot from a standard microSD card with the latest Raspberry Pi OS on it.

-2. Update your OS by typing:
+2. Update your OS and firmware by typing:

-sudo apt update sudo apt full-upgrade
+sudo apt update sudo apt full-upgrade sudo rpi-update

-4. Install the beta bootloader by entering:
+4. Install the latest bootloader by typing

-sudo rpi-eeprom-update -d -f /lib/firmware/raspberrypi/bootloader/beta/pieeprom-2020-05-15.bin
+sudo rpi-eeprom-update -d -a

-You should now be able to boot your Raspberry Pi 4 off of the USB device.
 Keep in mind that, if you are using an external drive that saps a lot of power from the bus, you may have issues (which you could probably solve by using a drive that has its own power source or by using a powered USB hub).